Relintai/pandemonium_engine_docs/03_usage/11_navigation/09_navigation_using_navigationagents.md

 There are some common user problems and important caveats to consider when writing agent movement scripts.

-- The path is returned empty
-    If an agent queries a path before the navigation map synchronisation, e.g. in a _ready() function, the path might return empty.
+- The path is returned empty: If an agent queries a path before the navigation map synchronisation, e.g. in a _ready() function, the path might return empty.
   In this case the get_next_path_position() function will return the same position as the agent parent node and the agent will consider the path end reached.
 This is fixed by making a deferred call or using a callback e.g. waiting for the navigation map changed signal.

-- The agent is stuck dancing between two positions This is usually caused by very frequent path updates every single frame, either deliberate or by accident (e.g. max path distance set too short).
+- The agent is stuck dancing between two positions: This is usually caused by very frequent path updates every single frame, either deliberate or by accident (e.g. max path distance set too short).
 The pathfinding needs to find the closest position that are valid on navigation mesh.
 If a new path is requested every single frame the first path positions might end up switching constantly in front and behind the agent's current position, causing it to dance between the two positions.

-- The agent is backtracking sometimes
-    If an agent moves very fast it might overshoot the path_desired_distance check without ever advancing the path index.
+- The agent is backtracking sometimes: If an agent moves very fast it might overshoot the path_desired_distance check without ever advancing the path index.
 This can lead to the agent backtracking to the path point now behind it until it passes the distance check to increase the path index.
 Increase the desired distances accordingly for your agent speed and update rate usually fixes this as well as a more balanced navigation mesh polygon layout with not too many polygon edges cramped together in small spaces.

-- The agent is sometimes looking backwards for a frame Same as with stuck dancing agents between two positions, this is usually caused by very frequent path updates every single frame.
+- The agent is sometimes looking backwards for a frame: Same as with stuck dancing agents between two positions, this is usually caused by very frequent path updates every single frame.
 Depending on your navigation mesh layout, and especially when an agent is directly placed over a navigation mesh edge or edge connection, expect path positions to be sometimes slightly "behind" your actors current orientation.
 This happens due to precision issues and can not always be avoided.
   This is usually only a visible problem if actors are instantly rotated to face the current path position.

 ## NavigationAgent Avoidance